 When I’m not working as a therapist, I teach improv, act on an improv team and bring award winning improvisors from Toronto to perform in Creemore and Collingwood.
-I am also deeply engaged in cross fit and living an active, adventurous life.
+I am also deeply engaged in cross fit, yoga and living an active, adventurous life.

 I love providing individual, couples and family Psychotherapy to clients as they bravely strive to change and deepen their connection to themselves and to the people they love.